Core concepts

 In this mental model, contexts can be thought of as implicit parameters that are in scope for all functions below a certain part of the callstack tree.
 These are essentially like contextual parameters in Scala and similar functional languages.

-Going all the way back to signal purity, we said that given the same parameters and the same signal state, a signal-pure computed is guaranteed to return the same result.
-In this model, contexts are simply extra parameters that are accessed lazily, and so our statement about parameters also applies to them.
+Going all the way back to signal purity, we said that given the same parameters and the same signal state, a signal-pure function is guaranteed to return the same result.
+In this model, contexts are simply extra parameters that are accessed lazily, so our statement still holds.
 If we run a signal in two different contexts, the results could be different.
-But if the context is the same, then the value will be the same and we can reuse the computed instance.
+But if the context is the same, then the value will be the same and we can reuse the result between function calls.

 const LogContext = createContext('root');

-const useLog = computed(() => {
+const useLog = reactive(() => {

 console.log(useContext(LogContext));